 At that time, the Governance Committee also recommended that Mr. Siewert (with him not participating in the discussion) continue serving as Lead Independent Director.
 Having a long-serving director with financial expertise and substantial international experience serve as Lead Independent Director has provided Mr. Butier valuable mentorship and guidance while ensuring robust independent Board oversight of management.
 The committee also recognized Mr. Siewert's valuable support and substantial effort with our stockholder engagement program.
 The Governance Committee determined that, in light of his demonstrated commitment, engagement and leadership in the second year in which he served in this capacity, Mr. Siewert should continue in the role of ensuring independent stewardship of our Board in its oversight of our strategies to deliver long-term value for all our stakeholders.
-The committee since joining our Board and as its Chair for five years, as the current Chair of the Governance Committee, and his extensive international experience in Asia, a region from which approximately 35% of our sales originated and approximately 58% of our employees were located in 2021.
+The committee's decision took into account his significant contribution to the Board's responsibilities as a member of the Audit Committee since joining our Board and as its Chair for five years, as the current Chair of the Governance Committee, and his extensive international experience in Asia, a region from which approximately 35% of our sales originated and approximately 58% of our employees were located in 2021.
 Upon the recommendation of the Governance Committee, our independent directors unanimously selected Mr. Siewert (with him abstaining from the vote) to serve as Lead Independent Director, effective immediately after the Annual Meeting subject to his reelection.